banr1/forked-react-notion-x/readme.md

 This wraps these next.js components in a compatibility layer so `NotionRenderer` can use them the same as their non-next.js equivalents `<img>` and `<a>`.

-## Related

-- [Next.js Template](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) - The easiest way to deploy a self-hosted Notion site with Next.js and Vercel.
-  - Only takes a few minutes to setup!
-  - Uses `react-notion-x` under the hood
-- [Notion Test Suite](https://www.notion.so/Notion-Test-Suite-067dd719a912471ea9a3ac10710e7fdf) - Comprehensive suite of Notion test pages
-- [react-notion](https://github.com/splitbee/react-notion) - Original react renderer for notion
-  - `react-notion-x` started as a fork of `react-notion` with better support for different types of Notion content (especially collections) and grew into something much more comprehensive
-  - `react-notion` is no longer actively maintained
-- [notion-api-worker](https://github.com/splitbee/notion-api-worker) - Notion API proxy exposed as a Cloudflare Worker
-  - `notion-types` and `notion-client` are a refactored fork of `notion-api-worker`.
-  - One of the main use cases for `react-notion-x` is server-side rendering via Next.js, in which case the CF worker is unnecessary
-  - We recommend that you use [notion-client](./packages/notion-client) instead
-- [notion-api-agent](https://github.com/dragonman225/notionapi-agent) - Alternative Notion API client
-- [notion-py](https://github.com/jamalex/notion-py) - Excellent Python wrapper around the Notion API

-## Contributing

-See the [contribution guide](contributing.md) and join our amazing list of [contributors](https://github.com/transitive-bullshit/nextjs-notion-starter-kit/graphs/contributors)!

 ## License

 MIT © [Travis Fischer](https://transitivebullsh.it)